A mother shielding her son, a 26-year-old attending a music festival and two brothers are among the Americans killed in Israel | KRDO

 “They were both very family oriented,” she said.

-The number of Americans dead after the Hamas attack now stands at 27, the White House said Thursday.
-Fourteen Americans are missing, National Security Council spokesman John Kirby said.
+The number of Americans dead in Israel after the Hamas attack now stands at 30, a US State Department spokesperson said Sunday.
+Another 13 Americans are unaccounted for, down by two people since Saturday, the spokesman said.

 Israeli-American Daniel Ben Senior, 34, who had been missing since attending the Nova music festival near the Gaza-Israel border, has been killed, her father told CNN.
 She had been working with a group of event organizers at the festival, which was supposed to be an all-night dance party to celebrate the Jewish holiday of Sukkot.
 The festival became a scene of carnage Saturday as Hamas gunmen attacked attendees.